-The North Carolina Coastal Federation works with students to help reduce the amount polluted stormwater runoff entering our coastal waters.
-By teaming up with schools all along the coast, we design, build, plant and maintain rain gardens on their campuses and in their communities.
+The Coastal Federation works with students to help reduce the amount of polluted stormwater runoff entering our coastal waters.
+By teaming up with schools all along the coast, we have designed, built, planted, and maintained rain gardens on their campuses and in their communities when funding and availability allow.
 Students learn why stormwater runoff is the number one source of pollution along the coast and to implement solutions to decrease this damage.
 It also helps students to connect to their “ecological address,” which creek’s watershed they live in.
 This helps to build a sense of stewardship and leads to a change in behavior that improves the water quality of the coast.

 School Yard Rain Gardens: Living Classrooms

-Rain gardens are constructed shallow depressions containing native plants and mulch.
+Rain gardens are constructed in shallow depressions containing native plants and mulch.
 They work the way nature does, by capturing stormwater runoff so it can soak into the ground before it becomes polluted runoff.
-The federation works with county school systems and individual schools to plan, design, build and maintain rain gardens in schoolyards.
-Our educators work with teachers to engage the students in classroom activities focused on the water cycle, plants, soil and stormwater.
+The Federation works with county school systems and individual schools to plan, design, build, and maintain rain gardens in schoolyards.
+Our educators work with teachers to engage the students in classroom activities focused on the water cycle, plants, soil, and stormwater.
 Follow this link for resources for rain garden activities, plans and maintenance tips:

 Classrooms to Creeks

 - Our educators visit schools and conduct hands-on lessons on stormwater using Enviroscape watershed models and interactive activities.
 The Enviroscape model shows how runoff picks up pollutants as it moves through a watershed.